Back and Spine · Radiculopathy

 Discs

-Spinal cord
+Spinal Cord

-Nerve roots
+Nerve Roots

-Signs of radiculopathy
+Signs of Radiculopathy

-Treating radiculopathy
+Treating Radiculopathy

-• Oral medications, like corticosteroids
+• Oral medications such as corticosteroids

 • Nerve blocks